 In real estate, your legacy is the buildings you leave behind.

 If you want your property schemes to sell, it is worth hiring an architect to make sure the development looks good.
-Carroll carried out the design work inhouse when he was growing his business but eventually recognised the utility in hiring a consultant.
+Carroll carried out the design work inhouse when he was growing his business and was short of funds but eventually recognised the utility in hiring a good design consultant.

 Liam Carroll used these incentives to buy sites and build apartments in areas that were not fashionable.

 Likewise, investors bought these units because there was a shortage of flats being built and because of these same tax advantages,